avulanov/photoframe/README.md

     EPD_7IN3F_SendData(0x5F);
     EPD_7IN3F_SendData(0x69);
 ```
 * We try to change 0x69 to 0xE9 (set 8th bit), expecting that it will enable IC to use LUT from registers.
 Then we hope that IC has the same registers for LUT (0x21-0x29) as in 5.65 screen and waveform looks similar (since its the same ACeP tech).
+However, we've found that 0x21 register contains tables for VCom and all colors written sequentially.
+We tried numerous formats from different drivers data sheets.
+However, we could not find the right one, and only able to produce some random colors by overwriting the VCom data with some bytes.

+# Waveshare Photopainter
 ## How to add photos
 * Download jpg
 * Run converter `convert.py`